ghc/ghc/docs/users_guide/phases.rst

     loaded into the address space of another Haskell process.

-    Also, you may need to use the :ghc-flags:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE object.
+    Also, you may need to use the :ghc-flags:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE objects.